-Variety of Exercises A ratio between static and dynamic exercises.
-URE Selection of exercises, positions and transitions from different structure groups.
-Only double exercises, mounts and dismounts considered.
-C1 25 % UCTL 50% Variety of Position STRUCTURE 50% Variety in the position of exercises in relation to the Horse and in the direction of the movements.
-Balanced use of space; use of all areas of the Horse's back, neck and croup, including ground jumps.
-C2 25 % A balance in the different positions of the two Vaulters Unity of Composition & Complexity Selection of elements and sequences to be in Harmony with the Horse.
-Smooth transitions and movements demonstrating connection and fluidity.
-High complexity of elements, sequences, transitions, positions and combinations of exercises C3 ¥ Capacity to control and link movements and positions in unstable equilibrium.
-Freedom of movements 30% SRAP % Selection of elements and sequences to be in harmony with the Horse CHOREOGRAPHY 50% Avoidance of an empty Horse. 모 Music Interpretation ָ ס Deep engagement to a fully developed musical concept.
+2 3 Consideration of the Horse Consideration of the Horse Selection of elements and sequences to be in Harmony with the Horse based on weight, composition, balance and contact/liaison.
+Exercises not overloading the Horse. СоН 20 % 20% IRE Variety of Exercises A ratio between static and dynamic exercises.
+Selection of combinations Selection of exercises, positions and transitions from different structure groups.
+C1 20 % 10% STRUCTURE Variety of Position Variety in the position of exercises in relation to the Horse and in the direction of the movements.
+Balanced use of space; use of all areas of the Horse's back and neck including ground jumps.
+Fairly even participation in roles and artistic involvement.
+C2 10 % 10% îRАРНҮ Unity of Composition &amp; Complexity Smooth transitions and movements demonstrating flow, control, and connection.
+Elements, sequences, transitions, positions, direction, and combinations of exercises demonstrating complexity and freedom of movement.
+Avoidance of an empty Horse C3 25% 30% CHOREOGRAPHY Music Interpretation / Body Language / Expression Deep engagement to a fully developed musical concept.
 Captivating Interpretation of music.
-C4 20 % High variety of expression in answer to different and changing musical elements.
-C4 20 70 Complexity of body language and multi- directional gestures and moves. l
+High variety of expression in answer to different and changing musical elements.
+Complexity of body language and multi-directional gestures and moves.
+C4 25% 30%

-The scores ${\sf C1}$ to ${\sf C4}$ will be written down on the score sheet and the scoring office will calculate it.
+The scores CoH to C4 will be written down on the score sheet and the scoring office will calculate it.